vikramkh/course-website-16fa/index.md

 * 25% for the final
 * 5% for recitation attendance.
 Recitation attendance is mandatory.

-Late day policy:
+Late submission policy:

-: Each student has two free, no-strings-attached late days that they may use on programming and written homeworks.
-At the end of the semester, we will arrange your late day usage so that you will receive the optimal homework average.
+: The following applies to all homeworks, both written and programming, except for the final project, which does not have a late day policy.
+Homeworks can be submitted at most two days late.
+Each student has two free, no-strings-attached "late days".
+If you submit late and you have late days remaining, then you will not incur the late penalty that corresponds to the number of late days used.
 If you are out of late days, then you will incur a 25% penalty off the total possible number of points on the homework for each day late.
-One "day" here is anywhere between 1 second and 24 hours after the homework deadline, and a second "day" is between 24 hours and 48 hours after the homework deadline.
-For example, An assignment is due on Thursday at 10:30 am.
-You turn it in on Friday at 9:00 am.
-This would incur a 25 point late penalty if the assignment is out of 100 points.
-Late written homeworks can be turned in to Laura Fox in Levine 308.
-The final project does not have the same late policy;
-it has its own late policy, which will be announced with its release.
+One "day" is defined as anytime between 1 second and 24 hours after the homework deadline, Late written homeworks can be turned in to Laura Fox in Levine 308.
+The final project does not have the same late policy; it has its own late policy, which will be announced with its release.

 Collaboration policy for written homeworks:

 : You are allowed to discuss solutions to problems in groups of three, *documenting* who you discussed with at the top of your assignment.
 You are allowed to ask anyone for LaTeX help (for instance, "How do I center a stack of